Jscott-2k/RFLandscaperPro/backend/README.md

 # Run database migrations (when available)
 npm run migration:run

-# Seed initial data (creates admin user and sample customer)
+# Seed initial data (creates admin and master users and sample customer)
+# Set ADMIN_* and MASTER_* env vars to control credentials.
+Passwords can
-# This script is intended for local development only and will
+# be omitted to auto-generate secure values.
+This script is intended for
-# automatically skip execution when `NODE_ENV=production`.
+# local development only and will automatically skip execution when
+# `NODE_ENV=production`.
 npm run seed:dev

 # Drop and re-seed the database from scratch